 The interest of the Royal Society of Queensland in community health dates back to the foundation of its predecessor Philosophical Society of Queensland in 1859.
 The first paper in its Transactions was on asphyxia, the second on ventilation of buildings.
 Other early papers covered public sanitation and the water supply for Brisbane.
 The scope of the Society’s activities has always been the gathering of evidence-led knowledge and application of scientific method, tools that are central to the challenges facing community health.

 In 2018, business consulting firm PricewaterhouseCoopers agreed to sponsor three events examining the preconditions of health.
-The deliberations are intended to lead towards a submission to Queensland and Australian Governments of a model for preventative health that incorporates the latest evidence from biomedicine, the social sciences and public administration.
-The target deadline for completion of this model is 31 March 2019.
+The deliberations will contribute to a submission to governments of a model for preventative health that incorporates the latest evidence from biomedicine, the social sciences and public administration

 The model will be built up incrementally from 1 January 2022 on the following pages: